telerik/kendo-draggable/README.md

 ## Features

+The Kendo UI Draggable supports:

-- mouse events support
+- Mouse events
-- touch events support
+- Touch events
-- Handle multiple touches.
-Rather, don't get confused by them.
+- Handling of multiple touches.
+Rather, not getting confused by them.

-## What's next
+## What's Next

-- Pointer events support, necessary for the Windows Phone platform.
+- Support for Pointer events support, necessary for the Windows Phone platform.

-### Dragging on iOS/Android
+## Dragging on iOS/Android

-Handling the drag sequence on mobile devices may require disabling of the touch based scrolling.
-The draggable will not do that out of the box.
-The recommended way to handle this is by setting a [`touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) CSS property.
-Depending on the type of drags handled, you may need `touch-action: none`, `touch-action: pan-y` or `touch-action: pan-x`.
+Handling the drag sequence on mobile devices may require the disabling of the touch-based scrolling.
+The Draggable will not do that out of the box.
+The recommended way to handle this issue is by setting a [`touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) CSS property.
+Depending on the type of drags that are handled, you may need `touch-action: none`, `touch-action: pan-y`, or `touch-action: pan-x`.

-**Notice**: `touch-action` does not work for iOS (yet).
-Limited support should be available in iOS 9.3, which just got released.
-However, `pan-x` and `pan-y` don't work.
-The simplest means to disable the scrolling in iOS is by preventing the `touchstart` event:
+> The `touch-action` setting does not work for iOS yet.
+While the iOS 9.3 version, which has been released recently, provides limited support, `pan-x` and `pan-y` do not work.
+To disable the touch-based scrolling in iOS, prevent the `touchstart` event:

 ```html
     <div ontouchstart="return false">